AresJef/Simple_Toolbox/README.md

 and I have learnt so much through this process.

 ### Acknowledgements
-simple_toolkit is based on several open-source repositories.
+simple_toolkits is based on several open-source repositories.

-simple_toolkit makes modification of the following open-source repositories:
+simple_toolkits makes modification of the following open-source repositories:
 - [dateutil](https://github.com/dateutil/dateutil/)